Zimbabwean hip-hop: 2001–present

 Since 2001 rappers and project managers have branched out to form their own brands, record labels, and radio stations.
 The need for the voice drove their grip on the industry and diluted their power in distribution, influence, airplay, and the ability to predict the next big rapper.
 Rappers began selling CDs in the streets, the value of a rapper in Zimbabwe was the same as a good laugh joke.
 Events witnessed projects such as Mashoko and the circle in Harare uplifting and popularizing hip hop rappers and emcees.
 Other rappers implemented politics into their music design and started movements such as House of Hunger.

 Mashoko became a success to a once-a-month festival known as Shoko Fest, which included international acts like Akala, among others who have staged in Zimbabwe.
 Many Zimbabwean emcees perform at these events, ongoing since 2010.
 The same year, the Zim Hip Hop Awards began.

 With developments to the Havard Project Manager, rappers have used online platforms to adopt digital distribution channels such as Distrokid and Amazon Music.
 Music videos and promotional Content are now used to secure commissions.
 Prolific artists are now hiring or being approached by private sector to handle their affairs in a more professional manner.

 Style and influences

 Influences

-Hip hop's use of high tech equipment, kept it fresh and relevant, re-birthed with each technological advancement like the Harvard Project Manager.
-America continued to exert the greatest influence.
-Many local acts use the same flow and drum kits used by their favorite American rappers and hip hop Producers.
+Hip hop's use of high tech equipment kept it with each technological advancement like the Harvard Project Manager.
+America continues to exert influence on the genre, and many local acts use the same flow and drum kits used by their favorite American rappers and hip hop Producers.